Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

-As a 115-person content marketing agency that works with enterprise clients like Asana, QuickBooks, Norton and more, we’ve got some good exposure into what a great business blog looks like, and the characteristics that make it high performing.
+As an over 100-person content marketing agency that works with enterprise clients like Instacart, QuickBooks, Norton and more, we’ve got some good exposure into what a great business blog looks like and the characteristics that make it high-performing.
+So, let’s dig into some of our favorite blog examples.

 1. Tushy: Well-Defined Audience

-A smart content strategist understands that strong content isn’t intended to appeal to everyone.
-In fact, when content is too general it becomes vague, which weakens its impact and makes it hard to stand out to your audience.
-For content to be strong, it must also be specific, which means it must be written to a clearly defined audience.
+A smart content strategist understands that the best content isn’t intended to appeal to everyone.
+When content is too general, it becomes vague, which weakens its impact and makes it hard to stand out to your audience.
+Strong SEO content is specific, and it must be written to a clearly defined audience.

-Ask yourself: what is my business’s target demographic?
-Standard demographic markers include age, gender, education level, family or marriage status and career industry.
-You can also narrow your audience down by shared experiences or interests.
-Since audiences tend to include multiple types of people, you’ll want to come up with three to five distinct demographic “identities” that fit into your larger audience population.
+Since audiences tend to include multiple types of people, you’ll want to define three to five distinct demographic “identities” that fit into your larger audience population.

 A great example of a business with a well-defined blog audience comprising multiple target identities is the e-commerce bidet retailer Tushy.